eryph-org/basecatlets-hyperv/README.md

-# hyperv-boxes
+# hyperv-templates
-Vagrant boxes for eryph and Hyper-V
+Hyper-V VM templates for eryph catlets

 This repository contains packer templates to build boxes for Hyper-V that are optimized for erpyh: